Work Injury Lawyers in Dallas, Amarillo, & Abilene

 - You didn’t cause the injury intentionally.
 An employer might claim that you intentionally hurt yourself in order to get money – a claim which you must prove to be false.

 - You couldn’t reasonably have expected the injury to occur.
 Some occupations are going to lead to injury by their very nature.
 For example, a beekeeper could not expect not to ever be stung on the job, and therefore their employer wouldn’t be liable for their beestings.

 - You weren’t responsible (or more than 50% responsible) for the incident.
 In Texas, a defendant generally won’t owe damages if the plaintiff is found to be more than 50% at fault for the accident.
 This is called “comparative negligence.”
 There is an exception for work injury cases, however: comparative negligence only applies in subscriber cases.
 In non-subscriber cases, an employer can only avoid liability if they can prove that the employee was completely at fault for the accident (known as “sole proximate cause”).

 Work Injury Lawsuits against Responsible Third Parties

-If you have suffered a work injury anywhere in Dallas and your employer does not carry workers’ compensation insurance or other work accident insurance or if workers’ compensation does not adequately cover your injury-related expenses, contact the experienced work injury attorneys at Juan Hernandez Law.
-Our lawyers understand the obstacles faced by work injury victims.
-We have helped clients in Dallas, Fort Worth, Houston, and San Antonio and all over Texas to obtain compensation after suffering work injuries.
+If you have suffered a work injury in the Dallas, Amarillo, or Abilene areas and your employer does not carry workers compensation insurance, or if workers compensation does not adequately cover your injury-related expenses, contact the experienced work injury attorneys at Juan Hernandez Law P.C.